Isentropy/brevity/README.md

 NOT LICENSED

 Brevity is a language, similar in syntax to Solidity, that is transpiled to an EVM transaction and run on a smart contract interpreter.
 Because Brevity is interpreted, it doesn't need to deploy new smart contracts to implement new workflows.
-This can result in substantial **gas savings** vs writing and deploying new EVM contracts.
-Deploying EVM code costs around 200 gas/byte, whereas calldata costs 4-16 gas/byte.
-Brevity calls can also be submitted as EIP712 metaTxs.

 Brevity is in development and alpha.
 We welcome code review and design comments.

-## But Why??
+## But Why?
+ - **All-in-One General Purpose Contract** Uses can deploy their own Brevity Interpreter contract that is Owned by them.
+The contract can run arbitrary workflows without needing to deploy more code.
+ - **Guardrails**: Brevity supports a [hook to EVM CALLs](https://github.com/Isentropy/brevity/blob/0b533d446eb8a56cbf7a6e2773f6e78df921b703/contracts/BrevityInterpreter.sol#L219C21-L219C32) that can be used to apply restrictons on which external methods are called.
+ - **Metering**: Transactions can be metered by adding custom hooks.
+ - **MetaTransactions**: Brevity calls can be submitted as EIP712 metaTxs, enabling Brevity Interpreters to be controlled by wallets that hold no tokens.
-EVM contracts are expensive to deploy.
-Brevity saves on deployment cost by putting code in the calldata and interpreting. **Brevity costs less to deploy, but more to run.** It's especially useful for simple workflows.
+ - **Gas Saving**: EVM contracts are expensive to deploy relative to calldata.
+Deploying EVM code costs around 200 gas/byte, whereas calldata costs 4-16 gas/byte.
+Brevity saves on deployment cost by putting code in the calldata and interpreting.
 For a simple arbitrage example in [Brevity](test/briefs/example.brv) and [Solidity](contracts/Arb.sol):
 ```
 Brevity gas: total = 204504, calldata = 51443, execution = 153061
 Solidity Test gas: total = 463028, deploy = 343682, calldata = 23528, execution = 95818
 ```
+Generally Brevity saves gas on workflows that are not reused.

 ## Under the Hood
 Brevity Scripts (```.brv``` ) are transpiled into a Brevity Calldata Program that is passed to the [Interpreter](contracts/LibInterpreter.sol) as ```(uint memSize, Instruction[] calldata instructions, Quantity[] calldata quantities)```.